osu-eesc/cms-docs/user-guide/docs/content-types/focus-area.md

   - **Tags**
     - **Topic**: the topic(s) the focus area relates to.
 Selecting a topic here will cause a link to it to appear at the bottom of the focus area's page.
 It will also create a link to the Focus area on the topic's "In Your Community" page.
-    - **Program area**: the program area the focus area relates to.
+    - **Program area (required)**: the program area the focus area relates to.
 This is used for internal organization and reporting only.
     - **Marketing category**: which of the Extension marketing categories the focus area relates to.
 This is used for internal organization and reporting only.
 It may also help coordinate content between county pages and county pull sheets and other marketing materials.
-  - **Teaser settings**: thumbnail and short description that display in the focus area's teaser.
+  - **Teaser settings (short description required)**: thumbnail and short description that display in the focus area's teaser.
 If the thumbnail is empty, it will use a default image based on the topic.
 You can also select a local program to link to in the Focus area's teaser.
 This will be separate from the main focus area link, which will continue to work as configured above.

 ## How and Where Local Focus Areas Display